Import an Inbox Item

 • To mark a section as verified, select Verify.

-You can enter additional data and add records manually while you verify the Inbox Item.
+You can enter additional data and add records while you verify the Inbox Item.
 Inbox Item Field Reference provides more information.

 Import Suggestions